10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Not smoking

-4. Coronary heart disease affects 29% of seniors
+4. Coronary Heart Disease Affects 29% of Seniors

-That decreases the amount of blood going to the heart and can cause additional complications like blood clots, angina, or heart attack.
+That decreases the amount of blood going to the heart and can cause additional complications like blood clots, angina, or a heart attack.

 Prevent or manage coronary heart disease by: